pigmonkey/hostsctl/.github/CONTRIBUTING.md

 ### Questions & Concerns

-If you have any questions about using or developing for this project, reach out to @0xl3vi or send an [email][1].
+If you have any questions about using or developing hostsctl, reach out to @0xl3vi or send an [email][1].

 ### Issues & Bugs

-Submit an [issue][2] or [pull request][3] with a fix if you find any bugs in the project.
+Submit an [issue][2] or [pull request][3] with a fix if you find any bugs in hostsctl.
 See [below](#submitting-pull-requests) for instructions on sending in pull requests, and be sure to reference the [code style guide](#code-style) first!